Atlit

 Overview:

-Atlit is a small coastal town located in the Haifa District of Israel, about 20 km south of Haifa.
-It is known for its historical significance as the location of a former British detention camp for Jewish illegal immigrants during the Mandatory Palestine era.
+Atlit (also Athlit) is a small coastal town located in the Haifa District of Israel, approximately 20 km south of Haifa.
+While it holds historical significance as the site of a former British detention camp during the Mandatory Palestine era, it also boasts a notable Crusader fortress that played a crucial role in the medieval period.

 Location: